Your guide to cash flow

 What is cash flow?

-So, if you want to work out the net cash flow, you just add up all of your cash payments over a set period (typically a month) and take that away from your cash receipts.
+If you want to work out the net cash flow, you just add up all of your cash payments over a set period (typically a month) and take that away from your cash receipts.
 It’s important not to get too hung up on one particular month, however.
 Your cash flow can be more accurately judged over a period of three months or more since most businesses will, naturally, have peaks and troughs.

 While your turnover might be a nice big number that gives you confidence that your business is doing well, it’s the cash flow that offers a better insight into how well your business is managing.
 As the old saying goes – turnover is vanity, profit is sanity and cash flow is reality.